mia-platform/documentation/docs/fast_data/runtime_management/secure_access.md

 ### Collections

 The authentication flow via the `authentication-service` requires also the introduction of a CRUD Collection, where users details are saved upon successful login.
-These information can then be employed in the authorization flow, which is described later, in conjunction with the roles and policies to ensure that only authorized users can visualize or interact with Fast Data runtime.
+These user (_subject_) information can then be employed in the authorization flow, which is described later, in conjunction with [policies](#policies) and [roles](#roles) to ensure that only authorized users can visualize or interact with Fast Data runtime.
 By default the `Fast Data Control Plane` application creates the collection for you and instantiate the CRUD Service, which is employed by the authentication service to access the collection.
 Additionally, below it is also provided the collection definition ready for being imported, in case it may be necessary to move or replicate the collection in another Console project.